 Measuring Port Isolation

-With this setup the isolation between port 2 and port 3 was measured in order to see the dependencies between these two ports.
+With this setup, the isolation between port 2 and port 3 was measured to see the dependencies between these two ports.

 Conclusion

-In this paper a 0º – 180º hybrid, known as ‘splitter’ or ‘combiner’ was build and analysed.
-The performed measurements show a very good performance in the desired frequency range between 1…30MHz.
+In this article, a 0º & 180º hybrid, known as ‘splitter’ or ‘combiner’ was build and analyzed.
+The performed measurements show a very good performance in the desired frequency range between 1-30MHz.
 The hybrid could be used on frequencies up to 50MHz with some minor degradation in performance.